russia has launched a full-scale war in Ukraine! Headway asks you to donate to the charity fund to protect Ukraine and the world’s peace.

 15. The Innovator's Dilemma by Clayton Christensen

-The Innovator’s Dilemma is the only book related to both business and tech that consistently makes it on Steve Jobs’ reading list.
-The Innovator’s Dilemma is one of the most famous books chronicling how innovation takes place and why it’s common that market leaders and incumbents fail to seize the next wave of innovation in their respective industries.
+The Innovator's Dilemma is the only book related to business and tech that consistently makes it on Steve Jobs' reading list.
+It is one of the most famous books chronicling how innovation takes place and why it's common for market leaders and incumbents to fail to seize the next wave of innovation in their respective industries.

-Christensen argues that in the pursuit of profit, companies will hold tight to tried-and-true best practices, and by doing so, they undermine their ability to respond to disruptive technologies.
-Apple is sometimes praised for avoiding this very common trap — which may be because Jobs was such a devoted student of Christensen’s book.
+Christensen argues that in the pursuit of profit, entrepreneurs will hold tight to tried-and-true best practices, undermining their ability to respond to disruptive technologies.
+Apple is sometimes praised for avoiding this very common trap, which may be because Jobs was such a devoted student of Christensen's book.

 Whether you are looking to start a career in entrepreneurship and technology or want to further your education with valuable insights into spirituality, classic literature, and more, using an external resource may be necessary to help you learn faster.

-Do you want to read Steve Jobs’ favorite books without sacrificing time away from your career and personal life?
-Or maybe you’d like to discover books that help you get more from your life?
-Download the Headway app for 15-minute summaries of the best books on Steve Jobs’ reading list!
+Do you want to read Steve Jobs' favorite books without sacrificing time away from your career and personal life?
+Or would you like to discover books that will help you get more from your life?
+Download the Headway app for 15-minute summaries of the best books on Steve Jobs' reading list!

 FAQs